nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `Arrow` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: UC01 - Add a task to a person**
+**Use case: UC01 - Add a person**

 **MSS**

-1. User requests to add task to a person and provides task deadline.
+1. User requests to add person and provides name, number and email address.
-2. Arrow adds the task to the list of tasks of the person
+2. Arrow adds person to list of persons.

    Use case ends.

 **Extensions**

 * 1a.
-There is no task name provided.
+There is no name provided.

     * 1a1.
 Arrow shows an error message.

   Use case resumes at step 1.

-**Use case: Delete a person**
+**Use case: UC02 - List all persons**

 **MSS**

+1. User requests to list all persons.
+2. Arrow shows a list of all persons.

+   Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+   Use case ends.

+**Use case: UC03 - Delete a person**

+**MSS**

-1. User requests to list persons
+1. User requests to list persons.
-2. AddressBook shows a list of persons
+2. Arrow shows a list of persons.
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific person in the list.
-4. AddressBook deletes the person
+4. Arrow deletes the person.

     Use case ends.